 I was spending about $7 a month on face wipes, creating waste almost daily.
-I had to be very careful which brands I purchased because the chemicals in most wipes would dry my face out and make it peel.
+The chemicals in most wipes would dry my face out and make it peel, so I had to be very careful about which brands I purchased.

 I originally saw a video for a makeup eraser cloth that completely removes makeup without any cleansers, even stubborn eye makeup!
 It’s amazing how gentle they are and how well they work.
 I found a pack of 5 cloths on Amazon for $13, which means within two months they will have made up for their cost.
 They are sold out right now, but there are lots of similar options.

 These are not the same as a standard microfiber cloth as they have longer fibers for a more gentle clean.
 This is why they are going to be much better than a regular cotton washcloth as well.